-The NSF is delighted to announce the National Sculpture Factory’s Graduate Residency Presentation Night.
+The NSF is delighted to present the National Sculpture Factory’s annual Graduate Residency Presentation Night .

 Since its inception, the National Sculpture Factory’s primary objective has been to support the talents of artists, at all stages of their careers in exploring and developing their practice of art-making in all their forms of expression and production.